neoatlantis/game-3plus3-advisor/README.md

 ## Remarks

-* This work is not intended to cheat, but for study how to solve such a puzzle by using algorithms.
+* This work is not intended to cheat(and why, experienced human player may do much better), but for study how to solve such a puzzle by using algorithms.
   Do not use it to trouble anyone.
 * Currently Saechsli will search 4-6 steps basing on current grid status, and pick the best one with 1) the maximal reachable number in a cell, as well as
   2) the maximal freedom degrees after one movement.
 This differs in practice